 "My daughter enjoyed reading about the characters and doing the dragon breathing.
 I will definitely send her to school on the first day with the badges in her bag to remind her of the qualities they represent." ***** review on Amazon

-Purchase our book
+Purchase starting school book

 From A Confident Start - psychology that works for your family